4 Tips for Choosing the Right Blood Pressure App

 Does an app need approval as a medical device?

-This means that an app that is not a medical device is allowed to provide data to the doctor.
-However, an app classified as a Class I medical device under MDR is not allowed to do so.
-This is absurd, but it is the law.
-We have also discussed this with our regulatory authority.
-They are aware of the issue but feel compelled to proceed this way until a new legislative change occurs.
-The old approval as a medical device did not include this restriction.
-In the future, BloodPressureDB will therefore be offered without medical device approval for the purpose of data recording.
-A transfer of data from the app directly to the treating physician is not subject to approval requirements.
-Therefore, we can continue to offer this in the future.
+The old medical device approval did not include this restriction.
+In future, BloodPressureDB will therefore be offered without medical device approval for the purpose of recording data.
+Transferring data from the app directly to the treating physician is not subject to approval requirements.
+Therefore we can continue to offer this in the future.

 Conclusion